mtgjson/mtgjson-website/docs/downloads/all-decks/index.md

       content: All Decks
   - - meta
     - name: description
-      content: A list of all individual decks that can be sorted, filtered and searched.
+      content: A list of all individual downloadable decks that can be sorted, filtered and searched.
   - - meta
     - property: og:description
-      content: A list of all individual decks that can be sorted, filtered and searched.
+      content: A list of all individual downloadable decks that can be sorted, filtered and searched.
   - - meta
     - name: keywords
-      content: mtg, magic the gathering, mtgjson, json, all decks
+      content: mtg, magic the gathering, mtgjson, json, all decks, download decks
 ---

 # All Decks

-A list of all individual decks that can be sorted, filtered and searched.
+A list of all individual downloadable decks that can be sorted, filtered and searched.

 ## Deck Downloads